crcresearch/BrowserNovice/README.md

 ### Prerequisites

-To conduct the experiment, we recommend using different operating systems (we used an x86 CPU running Windows, version 11, and an Apple silicon M2 chip running MacOS, version Sonoma 14.1).
+To conduct the experiment and ensure adequate experiment coverage, we recommend using different operating systems (we used an x86 CPU running Windows, version 11, and an Apple silicon M2 chip running MacOS, version Sonoma 14.1), since browsers use local storage differently based on their platform.

 ### PrivacyTests.org